jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 #### Sending a `comm_open` message upon instantiation of a widget

-Symmetrically, when instantiating a widget in the kernel, a `comm_open` message is sent to the frontend:
+Symmetrically, when instantiating a widget in the kernel, the kernel widgets library sends a `comm_open` message to the frontend:

 ```
 {